willstMSFT/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-vpn-stream-and-live-events.md

 ## 2. Implement PAC file changes (where required)

 For organizations that utilize a PAC file to route traffic through a proxy while on VPN, this is normally achieved using FQDNs.
-However, with Teams events, the host names provided contain wildcards that resolve to IP addresses used by Content Delivery Networks (CDNs) which are not utilized exclusively for Teams events traffic.
+However, with Teams events, the host names provided contain wildcards that resolve to IP addresses used by Content Delivery Networks (CDNs) which aren't utilized exclusively for Teams events traffic.
 Thus, if the request is sent direct based on DNS wildcard match alone, traffic to these endpoints will be blocked as there's no route via the direct path for it in [Step 3](#3-configure-routing-on-the-vpn-to-enable-direct-egress) later in this article.

 To solve this, we can provide the following IPs and use them in combination with the host names in an example PAC file as described in [Step 1](#1-configure-external-dns-resolution).
 The PAC file checks if the URL matches those used for Teams events and then if it does, it then also checks to see if the IP returned from a DNS lookup matches those provided for the service.
 If _both_ match, then the traffic is routed direct.
 If either element (FQDN/IP) doesn't match, then the traffic is sent to the proxy.
 As a result, the configuration ensures that anything that resolves to an IP outside of the scope of both the IP and defined namespaces traverses the proxy via the VPN as normal.